rafallyczek/ziibd-project/README.md

 # Ziibd-springproject
 Simple application that fetches data from Oracle Database and performs CRUD operations.
 Application was created for educational purposes and database was provided by university.
+It is intended to be used with tables from university's database.
 ## Technologies
 * Spring
 * Spring Boot